 This case in particular is quite disturbing.

 Seeing armed men in biohazard suits shoot people to death in the streets for not self-quarantining is downright frightening.
-Pay attention, Bernie Bros –that’s communism at work.
+Pay attention, Bernie Bros –that’s the dreaded ‘C word’ at work.

 It seems that the World Health Organisation (WHO) and the Centre for Disease Control (CDC) in the US may also be concerned about fragile economies.

-They held back far too long on declaring any kind of emergency or travel ban in my opinion, and the information they provide always seems to be behind the curve –which feeds into an echochamber of outdated or incorrect information.
+They held back far too long on declaring any kind of emergency or travel ban in my opinion, and the information they provided in the early days always seemed to be behind the curve –which feeds into an echochamber of outdated or incorrect information.
+However, when they did initiate a travel ban, “progressive” media reports by CNN, MSNBC, and others called the move racist.

 Just like the contagion, outdated or “spun” data travelled its way into media sources like Bloomberg, who suggest you “forget using masks” and the virus “can’t survive long on seats or armrests” as recently as February 6.